markstock/adapDt/README.md

 This is a simple N-Body gravitational direct solver.
 The aim is to experiment with particle ordering and methods to adapt the time step by factors of 2 for groups of particles in order to complete the work faster with similar total error.
 As seen below, the method can run a simulation 100x faster with no change in total system RMS error.
+This is because in these systems, the maximum errors are primarily encountered on a small, but rapidly-moving subset of particles.

 ## Build and run
 With `g++` installed, you can simply run: